Nurilhijas/Phyton/README.md

-# Phyton
+# Python
-this folder contains phyton problems
+This folder contains all python programs